-- The methodology used to evaluate the effects of reservoir levels and minimum flow releases on downstream generation: - How the model handles the flow and varies within the time period being analyzed, including flows that vary within a 24-hour period; - The model's capabilities; - The model's limitations; - Project operations used in the simulation; and - The modeled results.
+- The methodology used to evaluate the effects of reservoir levels and minimum flow releases on downstream generation; - How the model handles the flow and varies within the time period being analyzed, including flows that vary within a 24-hour period; - The model's capabilities; - The model's limitations; - Project operations used in the simulation; and - The modeled results.

-The final model will be provided in the USR to be filed no later than September, 28, 2023.
+The final model was provided in the USR, which was filed on September 26, 2023 (FERC Accession No. 20230926-5130).